ARM-software/arm-trusted-firmware/docs/design_documents/measured_boot_poc.rst

 critical data used at boot time, for example using a TPM, so that the security state can be attested later.

-The current implementation of the driver included in Trusted Firmware-A (TF-A) stores the measurements into a `TCG event log`_ in secure memory.
-No other means of recording measurements (such as a discrete TPM) is supported right now.
+The current implementation of the driver included in |TF-A| supports several backends and each has a different means to store the measurements.
+This section focuses on the `TCG event log`_ backend, which stores measurements in secure memory.

 The driver also provides mechanisms to pass the Event Log to normal world if needed.